mdm373/inky-zero-day/README.md

 ### Assembling the Pi
 *Last, lets put the actual calendar together so that we can finally call this thing done.*

-* Unfortunately, Pi Zero's omit a GPIO header out of the box.
+* Sadly, Pi Zeros omit a GPIO header out of the box.
 To wire up the InkyWhat to your Pi you'll need to solder on a GPIO header or find a GPIO solderless alternative

 * Wire the InkyWhat's GPIO to the Pi following their [published pinout](https://pinout.xyz/pinout/inky_what).
-  * See the provided [reference image](./images/gpio-reference.jpg) for another example.
+  * See the provided [reference image](./raw/main/images/gpio-reference.jpg) for another example.

 * 3D print the case using the [STL model](./models/) files provided.